peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 **What Is This Framework?** The LLM Narrative Framework is an automated testing methodology that uses Large Language Models as pattern-detection engines to perform matching tasks between narrative personality descriptions and biographical profiles, determining whether systematic signals can be detected at rates significantly greater than chance.

 This document is the **Framework Manual** for the project.
 It serves as the **technical reference** for the framework's architecture, providing specifications for data formats, API interfaces, configuration parameters, and system components.

-This manual is intended for developers, contributors, and researchers who need to understand the technical implementation details. **For step-by-step procedural guidance on running experiments or replicating the study, please refer to the [🔬 Replication Guide](docs/REPLICATION_GUIDE.md).**
+The manual is intended for developers, contributors, and researchers who need to understand the technical implementation details. **For step-by-step procedural guidance on running experiments or replicating the study, please refer to the [🔬 Replication Guide](docs/REPLICATION_GUIDE.md).**

 ## 📑 Document Navigation